codesardine/jde/README.md

 * If there is something you can't find or do inside the interface, open an issue, as I consider UX issues a bug.
 * I work on this on my free time, issues may take me a while to resolve.

-* Also visit te [Wiki](https://github.com/codesardine/Jadesktop/wiki) for more detailed information.
+* Also visit the [Wiki](https://github.com/codesardine/Jadesktop/wiki) for more detailed information.

 ## Versioning